Transformational and Transactional Leadership

 James MacGregor Burns, who studied political leaders like Roosevelt and Kennedy, first described these two distinct styles of leadership in his 1978 book, Leadership.
-He used the word 'transforming' rather than 'transformational'.
+He used the word ' transforming ' rather than ' transformational'.
 Both terms are used here, and they mean the same.
-Below are the descriptions and differences of the two styles:

 Where the leader taps into his followers' higher needs and values, inspires them with new possibilities that have strong appeal and raises their level of confidence, conviction and desire to achieve a common, moral purpose.

 Where the leader causes a follower to act in a certain way in return for something the follower wants to have (or avoid).
 For example, by offering higher pay in return for increased productivity; or tax cuts in exchange for votes.